Search: 258 results

 Verse ConceptsLost AppetiteBeds

-And she brought it before Saul, and before his servants; and they ate.
-Then they arose and went away that night.
+And she brought it before Saul, and before his servants; and they did eat.
+Then they rose up, and went away that night.

 Verse ConceptsPeople Eating